dnulnets/haccessibility/backend/README.md

 # Accessability API
 A graphQL- and REST-based interface for accessability information on geographical locations.
 This is a simple prototype for the Swedish IoT Hub for Accessability.
+It also serves the single page portal.

 It is written in Haskell and uses the morpheus graphQL resolver and the Yesod web framework together with Persistent to handle a postgreSQL database.
 When finished it will contain docker images and kubernetes setup of the system.